Facility Location Games Beyond Single-Peakedness: the Entrance Fee Model: Introduction

-The seminal work of \cite{procaccia2009approximate} initiates the study of mechanism design without money for the facility location game.
-They study strategyproof mechanisms for one and two-facility games through the lens of \emph{approximation ratio}.
-Since then, the facility location game has become one of the main playgrounds for approximate mechanism design without money and has attracted numerous follow-up research.
-For the one-facility game, most results in \cite{procaccia2009approximate} are already tight.
-For the two-facility game with the total cost objective, \cite{lu2009tighter} provide an upper bound of \(n/2\) and a lower bound of \(1.045\) for randomized strategyproof mechanisms. \cite{lu2010asymptotically} improve the lower bound to \((n-1)/2\) and propose a randomized strategyproof \(4\)-approximation mechanism. \cite{fotakis2014power} characterize deterministic strategyproof mechanisms and provide the lower bound of \(n-2\) matching the upper bound of \cite{procaccia2009approximate}.
-The current status of the classic facility location games on the real line is summarized in Table \ref{tb_class_results}.
-As one can see, most bounds are tight.
-We note that this line of research mainly focuses on mechanisms in one and two facilities settings, and \cite{fotakis2014power} have proved that, in the setting of more than two facilities, no deterministic strategyproof mechanism can achieve a bounded approximation ratio.
+\citet{moulin1980strategy} provides a complete characterization of strategyproof mechanisms for the facility location game on line where agents have single-peaked preferences, with no consideration for the optimization of the objective function.
+The seminal work of Procaccia et al.\! \cite{procaccia2009approximate} initiates the study of approximate mechanism design without money for the facility location game.
+They study strategyproof mechanisms for one-facility and two-facility games through the lens of \emph{approximation ratio} of the objective, which provides a way to quantify the fundamental tension between truthfulness and optimality.
+Since then, the facility location game has become one of the main grounds for approximate mechanism design without money and has attracted numerous follow-up research~\cite{lu2009tighter,lu2010asymptotically, alon2010strategyproof, fotakis2014power}.
+In particular, \citet{fotakis2014power} show that no deterministic strategyproof mechanism can achieve a bounded approximation ratio when there are more than two facilities.
+The current status of the classical facility location games on the real line with one or two facilities is summarized in Table \ref{tb_class_results}.
+We can observe that all the bounds are tight or asymptotically tight.

-Variants of the classical model have also been studies flourishingly to accommodate more practical scenarios.
-For example, for the one-facility location game, \cite{cheng2013strategy} propose obnoxious facility games where every agent wants to stay away from the facility. \cite{feigenbaum2015strategyproof} and \cite{zou2015facility} study the dual preference game where some agents want to stay close to the facility while the others want to stay away. \cite{cai2016envy} study another criterion of fairness other than maximum cost and \cite{li2019facility} study the facility game with externalities.
-For the two-facility location game, research has been extended from the original homogeneous facility setting to the heterogeneous facility setting where facilities serve different purposes [\citealt{serafino2014heterogeneous}; \citealt{serafino2015truthful}; \citealt{yuan2016facility}; \citealt{fong2018facility}; \citealt{li2019strategyproof}].
-There are also works setting a distance constraint between the facilities [\citealt{zou2015facility}; \citealt{chen2018mechanism}; \citealt{duan2019heterogeneous}].
-Besides, \cite{aziz2020facility} and \cite{aziz2020capacity} study the location game with two capacitated facilities.
-The recent survey by \cite{Chan2021mechanism} depicts the state of the art.